My shopping cart

 Hydrophane Opal (sometimes called Water Opal)

-Are Opals that have a large amount of water in their crystal structure normally around 17%.
-One of the characteristics of this type of Opal is when absorbed in liquids, its appearance can change.
+Are Opals that have a large percentage of water content in their crystal structure normally around 17%.
+One of the characteristics of Hydrophane Opals are that when submerged in liquid, its appearance can change.

 Notice the Hydrophane Opal has become transparent after contact with water, and the Opal colours appears less.